You Support This Site

 If you've seen the previews you know how clunky the CGI is for the werewolves turning into humans and back.
 The CGI transition effects are okay, but nowhere near as convincing as THE HOWLING from almost 25 years ago.

 So it's Vampires vs. Werewolves.
 That's known as "High Concept" in Hollywood.
 High Concept means the ability to describe a movie in as few words as possible.
 Why this is so great I'm not entirely sure.
 I think "High Concept" is like the word delicacy.
 You know what delicacies are, right?
-They are high-falutin' "cultural edibles" that you eat on a dare and usually find in a garbage can or ditch.
+They are fetid "cultural edibles" that you eat on a dare and usually find in a garbage can or ditch.

 So here we have Horror elements, but do we have Horror?
 Let me put it this way:

-Imagine what would be a scary scene, say, the lone Selene, listening for sounds of a monstrous enemy approaching in the monochrome dark.
+Imagine what would be a scary scene, say, the lone Selene, listening for sounds of a stealthy monstrous enemy approaching in the monochrome dark.

 Now imagine a camera shot where the creatures really ARE approaching but, aware of the super sensitive hearing of the vampire, purposefully approach silent and stealthly.
-Crawling along, not the tiled floor where their claws would click and rattle, but along the walls and ceiling where they can quietly sink their claws into the soft wood and plaster.
+Crawling, not along the tiled floor where their claws would click and rattle, but along the walls and ceiling where they can quietly sink their claws into the soft wood and plaster.
 See their confident indifference to gravity, horrific proof of their awesome, deadly strength.

 It could be creepy, right?
 It could be scary, spooky, and altogether ooky!